Mostar-Industries/flameborn-genesis/README.md

 - Twitter: [@FlamebornDAO](https://twitter.com/flameborndao)
 - Discord: [Flameborn Community](https://discord.gg/flamecommunity)

-> Flameborn is a movement.
-Blockchain is the tool.
-Saving lives is the mission.
+> Flameborn is The Driver.
+Blockchain is the Engine.
+Saving lives is the Destination.